U.S. Mental Health Issues - Statistics and Facts

 The figures reported concerning the number of suicide deaths stood at 49,476 deaths which are a very worrying trend on the mortality rates in relation to mental health issues.

 MHA has prepared the annual State of Mental Health in America report, which ranks all 50 states and the District of Columbia relative to mental health access and prevalence measures.
-Massachusetts, Connecticut, and Maine were the highest ranked states while Nevada, Arizona, and Montana were ranked as the states that needed the most improvement in the 2022 report.
+Massachusetts, Connecticut, and Maine were the highest ranked states, while Nevada, Arizona, and Montana were ranked as the states that needed the most improvement in the 2022 report.
+The findings are presented in a comprehensive narrative summary, highlighting key trends, challenges, and areas for improvement across the nation.

 Common Mental Health Problems